nopnop2002/esp-idf-brotli/mqtt/README.md

 - Delete source files from ESP32
 - Delete compressed files from ESP32

-$ ls -l *.zlib
+$ ls -l *.br
 ```

-When the file on the host side is test.txt, a compressed file of test.txt.zlib is created.
+When the file on the host side is test.txt, a compressed file of test.txt.br is created.

 # MQTT Topic